appson/identity-public/README.md

 By the way, we store the following information inside the JWT token:

  - **sub**: user's accountID in our system.
 You may want to have this!
  - **strength**: The strength of the authentication method.
-By now, there are two authentication types: weak (for authentication with phone) and trivial (for authentication using SIM information)
+By now, there are three authentication types: weak (for authentication with phone), trivial (for authentication using SIM information) and fair (for email/password authentication)
  - **factors**: The factors that we have used to authenticate the user (e.g. sms)
  - **iss**: our server's addres
  - **aud**: your application Id.